Microscopic Theory Revealing Ising Criticality with Distinct Sublattice Orders in Pseudospin-1/2 Chain

 Note that the sign pattern of ${\bf M}_j$ exhibits a four-sublattice periodicity.
 It is useful to group the sites $j$ into a repeating four-site pattern: $4n+1$, $4n+2$, $4n+3$, $4n+4$, where $n$ indexes the unit cell.
-Using this notation, the four-site pattern of $M^z_n$ can be written as $M_n^z=(+m_z^0,-m_z^0,+m_z^0,-m_z^0)$ whereas $M^x_n = (-m_x^0,-m_x^0,+m_x^0,+m_x^0)$, as shown by the green arrows in Fig. \ref{fig:structure}(b) in the $z-x$ plane. $M_j^y$ is determined by the four-fold screw rotation around the $z$-axis, i.e., $M_n^y = (+m_y^0, -m_y^0, - m_y^0, +m_y^0)$.
-The $\Gamma$ interaction generates magnetizations in the $x$--$y$ plane that rotate by $90^\circ$ as one moves along the $z$-axis, consistent with earlier studies employing a site-dependent $g$-tensor~\cite{faure2018topological}, with the corresponding relations given in the SM.
+Using this notation, the four-site pattern of $M^z_n$ can be written as $M_n^z=(+m_z^0,-m_z^0,+m_z^0,-m_z^0)$ whereas $M^x_n = (-m_x^0,-m_x^0,+m_x^0,+m_x^0)$, as shown by the green arrows in Fig. \ref{fig:structure}(b) in the $z-x$ plane. $M_j^y$ is then determined by the four-fold screw rotation around the $z$-axis, i.e., $M_n^y = (+m_y^0, -m_y^0, - m_y^0, +m_y^0)$.
+The $\Gamma$ interaction thus generates magnetizations in the $x$--$y$ plane that rotate by $90^\circ$ as one moves along the $z$-axis, consistent with earlier studies employing a site-dependent $g$-tensor~\cite{Kimura2007}, as we will show below.
 However, because the site-dependent $g$-tensor requires a finite external magnetic field, it does not accurately describe the ordered state at $h = 0$.